 An inauspicious colour, as it turned out.

 Note re images: source of each image is linked in text.
-Images are used for educational and research purposes.
+Images are used for historical and research purposes.
 All intellectual property thereto belongs solely to the lawful owner, as applicable.
 All feedback welcomed.